esp/esp.github.io/_docs/01-concepts/00-overview/01-index.md

   State such as validation, errors, visible panels along with all data are all part of a typical view's model.
 * Backend data typically is handed by services, simple objects that talk downstream and expose an API to the rest of the system.
   Results from backend data is pushed to models for evaluation.
-* In an esp application models are isolated off from other models and communicate via events.
+* In an ESP application models are isolated off from other models and communicate via events.
   These are published via the esp `Router`, effectively an event bus.
   This keeps models decoupled.
 * One or more views can be associated with an instance of a model and those views rendered when the model changes.